 ## Archaeological Evidence vs. Modern Myths

 Here's where it gets fascinating: **No archaeological evidence exists** for collective Anunnaki worship.
-Instead, each deity had individual cults in different Sumerian cities.
+Instead, each deity had individual cults in different Sumerian cities, creating a decentralized religious system that reflected political autonomy.

 The city-god distribution pattern: